itba-cloud/2024Q1-G1/README.md

 Now, you need to modify the `backend.tf` file with the values from the last apply, paste them verbatim.
 This tells Terraform where to store its state.

-Finally, run the configuration in the main folder:
+Let's init the configuration in the main folder:

 ```bash
 terraform init
 ```

+Finally, let's deploy the architecture to AWS 🚀

 ```bash
 terraform apply -auto-approve -var-file=sample.tfvars